sujunyan/tex-gallery/README.md

 # My LaTeX Gallery
 This is a small gallery of latex examples.
 I found some good figures/tables in the literature and reproduce them with latex.
-Every example corresponds to a **standalone** tex file in the folder `submodules`.
+This is an illustrative branch without standalone submodules.
 Feel free to take a glance at the following available illustrations.
 You can also find it in the ![main pdf file](main.pdf).

 # Illustrations